MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/appendix-a-silent-installation.md

 ---
 description: "Learn more about: Appendix A: Silent Installation"
-title: "Appendix A: Silent Installation | Microsoft Docs" ms.custom: "biztalk-2020" ms.date: "01/22/2020"
+title: "Appendix A: Silent Installation" ms.custom: "biztalk-2020" ms.date: "01/22/2020"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 94ded6b3-13ca-47e6-a038-254514f500e7
-caps.latest.revision: 6
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Appendix A: Silent Installation
 This topic lists the steps to create a silent installation of [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)].